Piscinola

-Piscinola, or Piscinola-Marianella, is a northern suburb of Naples, Italy, with a population of ca. 20,000.
+Piscinola is a northern quarter of Naples, Italy, with a population of ca. 20,000.
 It is bordered to the north by the Scampia district, north-west with the municipality of Mugnano of Naples, on the west by the Chiaiano district, to the south with the district of San Carlo all'Arena and east with the district Miano.

 With the Marianella neighborhood and adjacent neighborhoods Chiaiano and Scampia, Piscinola constitutes, since 2005, the 8th municipality of Naples.

 An autonomous municipality until 1866, since its annexation to the City of Naples, Piscinola has also been known as one of the suppressed municipalities of Italy.

-Infrastructure and transport
+Transports

-Railways
+Naples Metro

 Since 1995, the northern branch of Line 1 of Naples Metro has connected the area to the center of Naples.
 The rail depot is located next to Piscinola station as the suburban terminus.

 Piscinola is also connected to Aversa Centro, through Line 11, also called "rainbow line", managed by the Ente Autonomo Volturno, opened in 2005 to replace an old station along the railway Alifana active between 1913 and 1975.